LeonKohli/LeonKohli/README.md

 ---

 This is the place where i publish all of my programming work I do currently.
-I'm a trainee it specialist for system integration in Potsdam.
+I'm a trainee IT specialist for system integration in Potsdam.
 I'm currently doing alot of Java and Python projects.
 I'm also interested in web development and game development.
 I mostly program in my free time and I'm always looking for new projects to work on.
 I started activly programming on here in august 2022.